-A transaction that meets the relevant criteria should in principle be filed within 30 business days of the date that the transaction becomes legally effective.
+A transaction that meets the relevant criteria should in principle be notified to the Indonesian Competition Commission (KPPU) within 30 business days of the date that the transaction becomes legally effective.
+Notifications must be submitted through the KPPU's online portal.
+The portal is only accessible between 9am and 2pm on business days, which excludes Saturdays and Sundays, official national holidays and joint leave.